Alois-xx/etwcontroller/ReadMe.md

    - Same as Default but captures also CPU frequency data.
 - **File (CPU Samples/Disk/.NET Exceptions/Focus/File IO)**
   -  Same as Default but additionally it captures all File accesses.
 Low additional overhead.
+- **Handle (CPU Samples/Disk/.NET Exceptions/Focus/Handle)**
+  - Same as Default but capture all handle create/close/duplicate events.
+This is the goto profile for tracking handle leaks.
+  - WPA can analyze the data under Memory/Handle view but it has no easy view for leaks.
+  - ETWAnalyzer can analyze handle leaks after  ```ETWAnalyzer -extract ObjectRef -fd ..etl``` with ```ETWAnalyzer -dump ObjectRef -Leak```
+- **HandleRef (CPU Samples/Disk/.NET Exceptions/Focus/HandleRef)**
+  -  Same as Default but capture all kernel object create/destroy/reference events.
+This is a high volume provider.
+     E.g. when you wait/signal a handle the handle reference count is shortly incremented/decremented during the WaitForSingleObject/SetEvent calls.
+   - WPA has no way to analyze the data.
+ETWAnalyzer can process the data with ```ETWAnalyzer -extract ObjectRef -fd ..etl```.
+- **FileMapping (CPU Samples/Disk/.NET Exceptions/Focus/FileMapping)**
+  - Same as Default but capture all MapViewOfFile and UnMapViewOfFile calls.
+  - WPA has no way to analyze the data.
+ETWAnalyzer can process it with ```ETWAnalyzer -extract ObjectRef -fd ..etl```.
 - **Network (CPU Samples/Disk/.NET Exceptions/Focus/Network)**
   -  Same as Default but also records every network packet source and destination IP.
 No packet data is captured.
 - **VirtualAlloc (Long Term)**